 To report a broken machine, please go online to Wash.com, use the Wash Connect App or call 1-800-342-5932.
 Please take note of the six-digit machine code to use in your service request.

-All laundry machines operate using the Husky Card Account and do not take coins.
+All laundry machines operate using credit or debit cards for payment and do not take coins.
 Please see the Incidental Charges page for washing and drying costs.
-If a machine has an issue that requires a refund and you used your Husky Card, please email the Husky Card Office.
-If you used a credit or debit card for laundry payment and require a refund, please call WASH (1-800-342-5932).
+If a machine has an issue that requires a refund, please call WASH (1-800-342-5932).

 TV and Internet